gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 That is, in parallel, **the total equivalent capacitance is the sum of the individual capacitances**.
 This is shown in the below diagram.

-{{< figure src="/images/2011/09/capacitor-equivalence-in-parallel-with-equation.png" width="629px" caption="Diagram showing the resulting capacitance from two capacitors in parallel." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/capacitor-equivalence-in-parallel-with-equation.png" width="629px" caption="Diagram showing the resulting capacitance from two capacitors in parallel."  >}}

 **Connecting capacitors in parallel increases the capacitance.** Parallel-connected capacitors occurs everywhere in circuit design.
 A classic example is bulk decoupling for a switch-mode power supply, which will typically have more than one large capacitor connected in parallel on the input.